abdoulm366/TTU-Capstone--Electrical-Class-Kit/README.md

 __Abdoul Moudi__

 __Carson Ray__ is an electrical engineering major at Tennessee Technological University.
-He is interested in power systems, Digital systems and electronics.
-Carson is Responsible for the vehicle lights system with background in digital logic and coding that will be implmented into the system.
+He is interested in power systems, digital systems and electronics.
+Carson is responsible for the vehicle lights system with background in digital logic and coding that will be implemented into the system.

 __Dave Placide__

-__Jesse Griffey__
+__Jesse Griffey__ is an electrical engineering major at Tennessee Technological University, interested in the power and mechatronics aspects of his field.
+He is responsible for the Closed Loop Control system, using his background in controls and coding for the system.

 __Keston Robbins__